CoRoe/enf-matching/README.md

 ## Analysis of Video Clips: Flimmer.py

+Flimmer offers two analysis modes: One for videos recorded with a camera that has a *global shutter* and one for *rolling shutter* cameras.
+The mode has to be chosen before actually loading the video clip.

 The algorithm assumes that the video has been recorded with a rolling shutter camera; this should be the case for most smartphone cameras.
 For details see for instance https://www.mdpi.com/2076-3417/13/8/5039. https://www.photometrics.com/learn/white-papers/rolling-vs-global-shutter explains the difference between *rolling* and *global* shutter.

-### Design Details
+### Rolling Shutter

-`flimmer.py` uses `ffmpeg` to transform a compressed video file into a raw video file with only the luminance component retained.
-The file contains one byte per pixel, so -- for instance a video with 1080 x 1920 resolution there are 2,073,600 bytes per video frame (to be confirmed).
+`flimmer.py` uses `ffmpeg` to transform a compressed video file into a raw format with only the luminance component retained.
+The file contains one byte per pixel, so -- for instance a video with 1080 x 1920 resolution there are 2,073,600 bytes per video frame.

 The rolling shutter mechanism introduces alias frequencies because the camera frame rate (for instance 30 or 24 frames per second) combines with the grid